weizheng1910/jmh-explore/project-readme.md

 ## Scenario
 We explore the ways we can return a sorted list from two lists which have different type-parameters but inherit from the same abstract class.
-There are two different ways to do so,
+There are two different ways to return such a sorted list,
   * One, is to add the two lists into a TreeSet.
   * Two, is to add the lists into s List and then sorting it.